GiulianoSpaghetti/numfortune.avalonia/README.md

 A fortune's linux clone for android in avalonia
 This is meant to be an experiment: the first avalonia program compiled for android, for windows and for GNU/Linux.

+## Attention
+On Windows and Linux this software is declared legacy and subistitued from numerone's fortune material.

 ## Using it from browser

 http://numeronesoft.ddns.net:8080/apps/numfortune/